 All students are expected to observe the rules related to the use of campus classrooms and facilities.
-Use of a classroom for student activities must be approved by the Office of Academic Affairs and scheduled with the administrative assistant to the Vice President for Academic Affairs.
+Use of a classroom for student activities can be requested on SoftDocs and must be approved by the Facilities Manager.
 Under no circumstances may a student enter a locked office or classroom without proper authorization.
 Violation of this policy shall result in disciplinary action.